avvvet/guardian-shell/README.md

 ## what is it ?

 Guardian-shell is a  secure reverse shell tool written in Go.
 Designed with a focus on responsible use and ethical practices, it facilitates secure communication between authorized parties.
-Guardian-shell empowers you with the ability to remotely execute commands on target machines, for easy system management and monitoring.
+Guardian-shell empowers you with the ability to remotely execute commands on target machines, for easy system management, monitoring and penetration testing.

 ## usage